lindasz9/ai-learning-journey/journal/04-getting-started.md

 ## 08/14/2025

 Yes, I’m alive.
 It might seem like I’m getting lazier and lazier, but that’s not the case.
 I was working on my website, then went to a handball camp, came back yesterday, and tomorrow I’m leaving for a week at a math camp.
 As much as I want to study, I just can’t right now.
 I have so many things going on, and I’m constantly busy.
 Even after this math camp, I have my friend’s birthday, a family event, and then school starts… Summer is short.

+## 08/25/2025

+I know it might seem like I’m not disciplined or motivated enough to study, but that’s not the case.
+Over the past two weeks, I’ve been at a handball camp and an international math camp.
+Now that I’m finally back home, I still have many things to take care of, but I’ll do my best to also stay focused on this AI journey.